African Wild Dog (Lycaon pictus)

 Interesting Wild Dog Facts

-- Its scientific name means Painted Wolf, another common name for the African Wild Dog.
+- Its scientific name means Painted Wolf.
+Common names include African Wild Dog and African Hunting Dog.

-- The entire African wild dog pack shares responsibility for protecting the pups, with both males and females babysitting the young.
+- Packs of Wild Dog have an alpha male and alpha female.
+The alpha pair is generally the only pair that breeds, but the entire pack shares responsibility for protecting the pups, with both males and females babysitting the young.

 - African Wild Dogs primarily prey on large mammals such as Warthogs and numerous antelope species (especially Nyala), supplementing their diet with rodents, lizards, birds and insects.